aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Exp
-Computes Euler's number e raised to the power of the value
+Calculates the value of e raised to the power of the input value.

 **Type**: Datatypes: Numeric